sbarman25/Apache-Spark-Tutorial/README.md

 # Apache-Spark-Tutorial
 Spark is well known cluster computing framework.
+At the lowest level, we work with RDD(Resilient distributed dataset).
 It also includes higher level modules such as SparkSQL, Dataframes, GraphX (graph processing), MLlib (machine learning), and Streaming.
 ***
-This tutorial focuses on working with normal and key-value RDDs.
+This tutorial focuses on working with normal and key-value RDDs using Python programming language.

 1. PySparkTutorial.ipynb: This tutorial demostrates the following -
   * How to configure Spark and standalone Spark cluster on local machine.